 - maximizing value through fractionation of biomass to isolate high value ingredients

 - facilitating commercialization and market access through industry development and extension activities

 The Bio Processing Innovation Centre (BPIC) – operated by BIOS – is a 10,000 ft2 pilot facility providing essential product development and scale-up support to the growing bioeconomy.
 BPIC offers a suite of facilities, equipment and expertise to help companies succeed.
 The assets are uniquely positioned between lab- and pilot-scale production, giving companies the ability to test and improve their proof-of-concept ideas and processes before committing to full production.

 BPIC works with Alberta researchers and companies to advance innovative ideas and processes that convert agriculture and forestry biomass into value-added products.
 These biomass inputs include:

 - biomass secondary process streams

-With a natural and non-prescription health products (NNHP) license from Health Canada, the facility can also provide interim manufacturing services for cosmetic/personal care products and NNHPs.
-BPIC also has an industry hemp license that allows clients to develop hemp-based products.
+With a natural and non-prescription health products (NNHP) licence from Health Canada, the facility can also provide interim manufacturing services for cosmetic and personal care products and NNHPs.
+BPIC also has an industrial hemp licence that allows clients to develop hemp-based products.